Conditional Independence Testing for Discrete Distributions: Beyond $\chi^2$- and $G$-tests: Background

-\begin{remark}[Choice of metrics] \normalfont As is well-known, one half of the $L_1$ distance between two distributions $p$ and $q$ is the same as their total variation (TV) distance:
+\begin{remark} \leavevmode \normalfont \begin{itemize} \item (\emph{Finite-sample optimality}) We highlight that the finite-sample minimax optimality considered in this paper is distinct from traditional asymptotic optimality.
+In classical asymptotic theory, the performance of a test is typically measured against contiguous alternatives, which converge to the null hypothesis at a $\sqrt{n}$-rate.
+While this type of local asymptotic analysis enables precise power comparisons, it does not provide useful insight when the underlying distribution is outside of regular, fixed-dimensional models.
+This limitation has been emphasized in \citet{balakrishnan2018hypothesis} and \cite{arias2018remember} that advocate for the finite-sample minimax framework as in our work.
+This framework provides quantitative information in both low- and high-dimensional cases, offering a valuable alternative to traditional asymptotic approaches. \item (\emph{Choice of metrics}) As is well-known, one half of the $L_1$ distance between two distributions $p$ and $q$ is the same as their total variation (TV) distance:

 where the supremum is taken over all possible measurable sets.
 The optimal sample complexity depend crucially on the choice of metrics in the definition of the alternative hypothesis~(\ref{Eq: hypothesis}).
-Since our aim is simply to depoissonize the previous results, we focus on the $L_1$ distance or equivalently the TV distance throughout this paper. \end{remark}
+Since our aim is simply to depoissonize the previous results, we focus on the $L_1$ distance or equivalently the TV distance throughout this paper.
+We refer the reader to the recent work of \cite{neykov2023nearly} that investigates the optimal sample complexity for CI testing in terms of the Wasserstein distance. \end{itemize} \end{remark}